canonical/ubuntu-packaging-guide/introduction-to-ubuntu-development.rst

 tests and provide the feedback for further release planning.

 Ubuntu's development is very much dependent on the current stage of the release cycle.
-A new version of Ubuntu is released every six months, which is only possible because strict freeze dates are established.
+We release a new version of Ubuntu every six months, which is only possible because we have established strict freeze dates.
 With every freeze date that is reached developers are expected to make fewer, less intrusive changes.
 Feature Freeze is the first big freeze date after the first half of the cycle has passed.
 At this stage features must be largely implemented.
 The rest of the cycle is supposed to be focused on fixing bugs.
 After that the user interface, then the documentation, the kernel, etc. are frozen, then the beta release is put out which receives a lot of testing.
 From the beta release onwards, only critical bugs get fixed and a release candidate release is made and if it does not contain any serious problems, it becomes the final release.

 .. image:: images/cycle-items.png